dalibo/data2pg/doc/install.md

    * tdb_description : a textual description of the database (optional)
    * tdb_locked : a flag to protect the database against unattended data copy ; set it to FALSE to run batches of type COPY.

 The administration database can be created using the supplied `data2pg_init_db.sh` shell script.
-Before running it, adjust the environment variables defined at the beginning of the script.
+Before running it, adjust the environment variables defined at the beginning of the script (see below the note about the *data2pg* role password).
 Then type:

 ```sh
 ./data2pg_init_db.sh